railstack/example_with_admin/README.md

 Firstly we will follow the `devise` doc to create a user model named `User`, and then we run `rails_admin` and `cancancan` installation also following corresponding steps in their github README doc.

-Some points we'll give here is:
+Some points we'll give here are:

 1. we add a `role` column to `User` model for `cancancan` to manage the authorization: